ManagementFind a programme

 |Start date||Most students will start in October 2022, however other dates can be considered.|

-The University of Bristol is a top 20 UK University for Business and Management studies, and a top 10 UK University for Marketing (Complete University Guide, 2022).
 Research is central to the activities of the School of Management at the University of Bristol.
 The school comprises a group of academic staff with a variety of interests and a focus on research that has practical relevance.
-The results of the most recent UK-wide research assessment, REF 2014, rated 78% of the research activity in business and management as 'world leading' or 'internationally excellent'.
+The results of the most recent UK-wide research assessment, REF 2021, rated 88% of the research activity in business and management as 'world leading' or 'internationally excellent'.

 The School of Management encourages interdisciplinary research, drawing on a range of theories and methodologies.
 We welcome students from a variety of backgrounds and experiences.
 We encourage applications from strong candidates from disciplines outside the social sciences, management and business studies who wish to convert, and from candidates with organisational or commercial experience.